-The benefit of having a Weekly Adjustment Meeting rhythm that follows a disciplined agenda every week is that your team will have highly effective meetings that focus on making needed adjustments rather than updating the team on the status of various priorities and KPIs.
+The benefit of having a weekly meeting rhythm that follows a disciplined agenda every week is that your team will have highly effective meetings that focus on making needed adjustments rather than updating the team on the status of various priorities and KPIs.
 But, a potential pitfall of having the same agenda week after week is that the meeting could start to feel stale.

 Here are some questions to consider if you find yourself looking around your meeting at glazed eyes and wandering minds or at a team busily checking email while only half listening: